 - AppleTV4K 64GB – $199

 Pre-order starts on October 15 and they will start shipping September 22

-During the Special Event today Apple previewed their new wireless charger base called the AirPower.
-Airpower uses Qi technology which can be used to charge you new iPhone 8, iPhone X, Apple Watch Series 3, and AirPods 2.
-AirPods 2 are set to be released by the end of the year and feature a wireless charging case.
-Apple says that the AirPower will not be on the market until 2018 so in the meantime you will have to rely on 3rd-parties like Belkin and Morphie.
+During the Special Event today Apple previewed its new wireless charger base called the AirPower.
+Airpower uses Qi technology which can be used to charge your new iPhone 8, iPhone X, Apple Watch Series 3, and AirPods 2.
+AirPods 2 is set to be released by the end of the year and feature a wireless charging case.
+Apple says that the AirPower will not be on the market until 2018 so in the meantime, you will have to rely on 3rd-parties like Belkin and Morphie.

-Now none of these features like FaceID and loosing the home button are new to the market in fact they have been around for a while.
+Now none of these features like FaceID and losing the home button are new to the market, in fact, they have been around for a while.
 So what took Apple so long to bring them to the market?
-Well it’s a constant trend for Apple to wait until the technologies are perfected and up to their standards.
+Well, it’s a constant trend for Apple to wait until the technologies are perfected and up to their standards.
 Do you agree with this?
 Let me know in the comments below.